 The Children’s Research Centre draws upon a range of theoretical perspectives and multi-disciplinary approaches to evaluate how children and young people can benefit from designing, implementing and sharing findings from their own independent research.
 Our underpinning rationale is multi-faceted: CRC members embrace a range of perspectives on the benefits of research led by young people, including the facilitation of children’s voices, inclusion, learning, and enculturation into the world of research and different ways of thinking.
 CRC members take a critical stance on issues related to participatory research practice and continue to explore the different ways in which enquiry approaches can be developed for independent use by children and young people.
 See our video featuring young researchers:

-- Participation and translation: Victoria Cooper is currently exploring and evaluating both the benefits and limitations to participatory visual research carried out by young children and how issues of power and representation, endemic to social research, potentially renders children’s views and experiences lost during translation.
-You can see examples of young researchers' work on this website.
+You can see the research carried out by 150+ young researchers by clicking on the tab above.
 If you would like to know more about what we do or would like to talk to us about how you might use our resources to support the children and young people who you work with, please do contact us.